amplitude/Amplitude-TypeScript/packages/plugin-session-replay-react-native/example/README.md

 1. Open `App.tsx` in your text editor of choice and edit some lines.
 2. On the metro terminal, hit r to reload the app

+## Modifying the SDK

+1. Make changes to the SDK in the parent folder
+2. Hit `r` on the metro terminal to restart the app

 ## Congratulations! :tada:

 You've successfully run and modified your React Native App. :partying_face: